ethz-asl/mav_active_3d_planning/unreal_cv_ros/README.md

 **Note:** Since the taking of images and read-out of the unreal-pose is done sequentially, fast movement in the game may result in the frames not being well aligned.

 ## Run in standard mode
-This example demonstrates the full simulation using gazebo, an MPC controller, voxlbox and a planner node.
+This example demonstrates the full simulation using gazebo, an MPC high level and PID low level controller, voxblox and a planner node.
 Setup and run the RealisticRendering demo as in the test example.
 In a command window type `roslaunch unreal_cv_ros example_full.launch` to start the pipeline.
-A MAV (with its physics and a MPC controller) is simulated in gazebo.
-It moves to a target pose, which is specified at the end of the launch script.
-During movement, it will collect pointcloud images from unreal and integrate it into a voxblox mesh.
-The resulting mesh is displayed in a RVIZ window.
+The simulation\_manager will supervise the startup of all elements (this may take few seconds).
+If everything sets up cleanly, the RandomPlanner will start a random walk while remaining collision free.
+In a rviz window, the current position of the MAV is depicted together with the current planned trajectory.
+Furthermore, the voxblox mesh representation of the room will be updated as it is explored.

 **Note:** During simulation, the unreal game still takes commands from the user.
 Make sure to tab out of the game so that the user input does not interferewith the simulation setup.

+**More Notes:** The RandomPlanner is optimistic and will treat unseen areas as collision free.
+It may therefore collide in such areas.

 # Troubleshooting
 1. Error addressing the unrealcv client.
 Try restarting the game.